FelipeWong/Heart-Attack-Data-Mining/README.md

 First, I have used KNN and other methods to find the data distribution, and to some data cleaning/preprocessing (e.g. finding duplicates, missing values, or finding outliers)

-I used one-hot encode for cat
+I used one-hot encode for categorical columns and normalization for numerical columns, so I can speed up and prediction

 Then, I use ARM to generate some association rules for understand/find relationship and pattern of the data